ljpatrick/marxpaint/magic/docs/en/README.txt

        source code.

-       Use the "tp-magic-config --cflags" command, supplied as part of Tux Paint — or in some cases, as part of a "Tux Paint 'Magic' Tool Plugin Development package" — to provide additional command-line flags to your C compiler that will help it build your plugin.
+       Use the "tp-magic-config --cflags" command, supplied as part of Marx Paint — or in some cases, as part of a "Marx Paint 'Magic' Tool Plugin Development package" — to provide additional command-line flags to your C compiler that will help it build your plugin.